BirdeeHub/shelua/README.md

 - `os.read_file(filename) -> string` and `os.readable(filename) -> boolean` will be added

 - `os.write_file(opts, filename, contents)` will be added where opts is `{ append = false, newline = true }` by default

+- `os.env` will be added.
+Setting values in the table will set the environment variable in the process environment, setting one to nil will unset it, reading will return the environment variable's value.
+	Analogous to `vim.env` in neovim.

 - The path to the shell hooks will be added to the shelua library's metatable (via `sh.stdenv_shell_hooks_path = shell_hooks`), for use in redefining the existing transform which adds them if desired.